NullVoxPopuli/website/content/2019-08-27-ember-concurrency.md

 Unfortunately, assuming we're writing tests for our code, we may accidentally discover an error during our tests.

-TODO: look up actual error:

-> Tried to set value on destroyed object
+> Called set on destroyed object

 To resolve this, after every `await`, we need to check to see if our component has been destroyed.
 Our action now becomes: